Home >

 Orlando Furioso (1516)

-From a poet of such fame and such mighty gifts we would gladly receive something better than the adventures of Orlando. --Jacob Burckhardt, The Civilization of the Renaissance in Italy, translated by S. G. C. Middlemore (1878), (Random House 1944) p.
-242
+From a poet of such fame and such mighty gifts we would gladly receive something better than the adventures of Orlando. --Jacob Burckhardt

 He has been able to fill poetic dreams with experience and wisdom, hope and determination. --Dante Della-Terza